HmyBmny/dotfiles/README.md

-# snippets
-Dot files for the ~/ directory
+snippets in the ~/ directory